We draw compensation for short-time work for our employees.

 The basis for calculating the contributions to the mandatory accident insurance (UVG), supplementary accident insurance (UVG-Z) and income replacement insurance due to illness is the contractually agreed salary (for 100% of the salary).

 Reduction of accrued overtime

-the COVID-19 regulations on unemployment insurance (ALV), employees will no longer have to reduce their accrued overtime before they can benefit from compensation for short-time work.
-This will apply until the end of 2020.
+Under the COVID-19 regulations on unemployment insurance (ALV), employees will no longer have to reduce their accrued overtime before they can benefit from compensation for short-time work.
+This will apply until 30 September 2021.
 As before, the statutory social security contributions will be paid in full, i.e. for 100% of the salary or hours worked.